Common Questions About LASIK

 While most patients can achieve 20/20 vision or better after LASIK at Atwal Eye Care, it is important to realize that your near vision will change with age.
 One eye condition that most people develop after age 40 is presbyopia.
 This is a gradual stiffening of the eye lenses that makes it difficult to focus on things up close like reading material.
 Over-the-counter reading glasses may be necessary, even if you have had successful LASIK.
 There are also different surgical methods to correct presbyopia.
-If you are experiencing this condition and are frustrated with reading glasses, contact us to learn about your treatment options, or learn more about Reading Vision Solutions here.
+If you are experiencing this condition and are frustrated with reading glasses, contact us to learn about your treatment options.

 What are the requirements for LASIK?